 When things get rough, as they inevitably will during your first year of teaching, remain positive.
 “Sometimes, despite loving your job, the road will get bumpy and you may find yourself feeling overwhelmed and a bit discouraged,” Liz says.
 “It’s times like these when you must resist the temptation to focus on just how bad you feel.
 In these moments, trying to protect yourself, defend yourself, prove yourself, or gratify yourself usually leads to regrettable responses and poor decisions.
 On the other hand, you can give yourself a break and begin focusing on all the positive aspects of your teaching day.
 Soon, your thoughts will begin supporting you again.”

 Congratulations on your new position!
 You are going to do great!

 Do you have some first year teacher questions that you need help with?

-Leave a comment below and we’ll help you get the answers!
+Leave a comment below or on the Really Good Teachers forums and we’ll help you get the answers!

 Originally posted June 3, 2010.
 Updated August 30, 2016